What is Financial Planning?

 Do I need to live in the Atlanta area to work with you?

 Definitely not!
 We work people from all over the country, thanks to technology.
 It solely depends on how comfortable you are with the way we work together.
 We can meet virtually, over the phone, in our office or in some cases, at another location of your choosing.
-But honestly, a lot of our clients are local to the area and enjoy coming to our office near the historic Marietta square.
+But honestly, a lot of our clients are located in the Metro Atlanta area and enjoy coming to our office near the historic Marietta square.
 But we are happy to meet you wherever you are!

 How can you help me with tax planning?

-We are not CPAs or an accounting firm.
+Full disclosure: we are not CPAs or an accounting firm.
 We are familiar with common tax laws related to financial planning, but when it comes to in-depth tax planning strategies and tax preparation, we will refer you to a CPA firm within our trusted network of professionals.
-If you already have a tax professional, then we can work alongside them to help you take advantage of tax savings and advanced tax planning strategies.
+If you already have a tax professional, that’s great too!
+We can work alongside them to help you take advantage of tax savings and advanced tax planning strategies.

 How can you help me with estate planning?

-We are not attorneys.
-For any legal matters, we can refer you to a law firm within our trusted network that can help with your estate planning needs.
-Having a cohesive relationship with local firms, we can help facilitate the estate planning process for our clients.
+Full disclosure: we are not attorneys or legal representatives.
+We can only offer suggestions on estate planning needs for your specific situation.
+For any legal matters, we can refer you to a law firm within our trusted network that can help with your estate planning or other legal needs.
+Having a cohesive relationship with local firms, we can help facilitate legal processes for our clients.
+We can also work alongside your attorney to provide a seamless approach to your estate planning.

 Who will I be working with at your firm?